maefae/reading-notes/class-04.md

 # 201 Reading notes for class 4 - HTML Links, JS Functions, and Intro to CSS Layout

+this topic matters because html links help readers navigate through a page to find what they're looking for.
+JS functions are important as we will be utilizing these on a daily basis.
+CSS layout is also important because we need to correctly arrange our boxes in relation to the viewport as well as to one another

 ## Reading Questions

 [Learn HTML](https://developer.mozilla.org/en-US/docs/Learn/HTML)